 Defamation remains a criminal offence in Austria (punishable with imprisonment).

-Insult (Beleidigung) consists in insulting, ridiculing, physically mistreating, or threatening a person with physical mistreatment before at least three other individuals.
-Offenders risk up to three months in prison or a fine of 180 times the daily rate.
-There is no separate provision for insult via printed work or broadcasting.
+Insult (Beleidigung, Art.
+115): Insulting, ridiculing, physically mistreating, or threatening a person with physical mistreatment before at least three other individuals.
+The penalty is up to three months in prison or a fine of up to 180 times the daily rate.

-Slander (Verleumdung) is defined as falsely and knowingly accusing another person of a criminal offence of the failure to fulfill an official duty in such a way that puts the person in danger of criminal prosecution.
+Slander (Verleumdung, Art.
+297): Falsely and knowingly accusing another person of a criminal offence of the failure to fulfil an official duty in such a way that puts the person in danger of criminal prosecution.
 The penalty is up to one year in prison or a fine of up to 720 times the daily rate.
-However, if the accusation relate to a criminal act that is punishable by over a year in prison, the penalty is imprisonment from six months to five years.
+However, if the accusation relates to a criminal act that is punishable by over a year in prison, the penalty is imprisonment from six months to five years.

 Criminal Defamation of Public Officials

-However, certain public officials have a procedural advantage in criminal defamation cases.
+Note, however, that certain public officials have a procedural advantage in criminal defamation cases.
 Art.
-117 of the Austrian Criminal Code states that defamation or insult committed against civil servants, the Austrian President, and ministers of nationally recognised churches or religious communities, is to be prosecuted ex officio.
+117 of the Austrian Criminal Code states that defamation or insult committed against civil servants, the Austrian President, and ministers of nationally recognised churches or religious communities is to be prosecuted ex officio.
 The same rule applies to insult committed against individuals on account of their “religion or worldview” as well as on account of characteristics such as race and ethnic origin.

 Criminal Defamation of the Head of State